Fashionista, Co-Owner Garland & Garland, mother and wife.

 Phoebes has been on the Parkinson’s journey with her husband Robert, since his diagnosis in 2014.
 She has seen him struggle with some of the symptoms and medications, some of which have not been very effective.
 Phoebes and her husband Robert both work in the fashion industry, with their business, Garland & Garland Fashion.
 Phoebes has become a passionate supporter of Shake It Up, with a strong desire to remove the stigma associated with Parkinson’s and is proud to be an ambassador on behalf of the Australian fashion industry.

-My husband Robert Garland, who has worked for over 45 years in the Australian fashion industry was diagnosed with Parkinson’s disease in 2014.
-It has been an incredibly emotional journey for me not knowing where this disease where this disease will lead him in the years to come.
+My husband Robert Garland, who has worked for over 45 years in the Australian fashion industry, was diagnosed with Parkinson’s disease in 2014.
+It has been an incredibly emotional journey for me not knowing where this disease will lead him in the years to come.
 It is important to both of us this disease does not progress in any way.